Pasture Rejuvenation Project

 Coggeshall Farm Museum is a non-profit farm museum in Colt State Park in Bristol, Rhode Island, U.S.A.
 The eighteenth century coastal tenant farm is located on 48 acres of land in Bristol and features interpreters and authentic reenactments of farm life in the year 1799.

-Our chicken coops are in the field with our Thanksgiving turkeys, and you are welcome to come see the operation.
+Our chicken coops are in the field and you are welcome to come see the operation.
 2020 is shaping up to be an even more exciting year, so stay tuned and check back often to learn about other animals and projects coming to Coggeshall Farm Museum.

 Coggeshall is a wonderful place to visit, relax, learn about history.
 Learn more at https://coggeshallfarm.org/